Organizing your photos.

 For this purpose there is a 'folder' function in Photoorganizer.
 Simply choose a folder from your own pre-defined list (or create a new entry in that list) and Photoorganizer automatically moves the photo there (or copies it there, depending upon your setting).

 Photoorganizer can organize all of your jpg photos.
-But it can't change the image data of the photos itself.
-And it can't show or work on any other photo format.
+And now it can also turn and crop your photos loslessly.
+But it can't show or work on any other photo format.
 It is fully optimised to work fast and efficiently for editing the IPTC data in the jpg photos and organizing where you store your photos.

 Also for 'en route'

-Photo organizer is small.
+Photoorganizer is small.
 Fast.
 And it doesn't need to be installed.
-It is simply 1 executable file which does not need any other file, apart from windows itself.
+Simply unzip photo_organizer.zip to the location of your choice.
+In this zip file are all the files you need, apart from windows itself.
 It will run on any windows machine, even from an USB stick.

 So you can carry the program with you, wherever you go.
-If you are working from an USB stick, Photoorganizer will not leave any trace of itself on the hostmachine you are working from.
+If you are working from an USB stick, Photoorganizer will not leave any trace of itself on the hostmachine you are working from if you choose to create only files on your USB stick.
 Very convenient if you are 'on the move'.

 The program is made as self-explanatory as possible.
 And in the program itself there is not much help information available.
 This is done to keep the program as small as possible.